Now in its 6th year, the National Faith Symposium will be held October 13-14, at the Rosen Centre Hotel in Orlando, FL.

-The 5th Annual “Our Children, Our Future: Strengthening Communities and Families through Faith” will be held October 21-22, 2014, at the Rosen Plaza in Orlando, FL.
-This must attend event is being held in collaboration with the Florida Department of Juvenile Justice (DJJ), the Florida Department of Children and Families (DCF) and their partners, the Department of Corrections (DOC), and the Florida Faith-Based and Community-Based Advisory Council.
+This must attend event is being held in collaboration with the Florida Department of Juvenile Justice, the Florida Department of Children and Families and their partner, the Florida Faith-Based and Community-Based Advisory Council.

-The National Faith Symposium will connect conference attendees to resources, highlight best practices, and provide training to enhance faith and community-based programs that serve at-risk youth and struggling families.
+Purpose: The Symposium will connect conference attendees to resources, highlight best practices, and provide training to enhance faith and community-based programs that serve at-risk youth and struggling families.

 The $100 registration fee includes a variety of workshops, luncheons and networking opportunities.
-See registration for more details.
+To register, visit our registration page.